 Step 1: Requested “area” should be addressed with the deaf education faculty (requires that the student present a transcript for a review of the total courses that have been taken under the requested “area.”

 Step 2: After approval from faculty, the student may take the Content Area Proficiency (diagnostic) test at Lamar (currently a cost of $10).

-Step 3: Graduate faculty will create a deficiency plan.
+Step 3: Pedagogy faculty will create a deficiency plan.

 Step 4: Take specific courses, depending on your area of specialization.